e-Spirit/fsxa-pwa/README.md

 ### Changing visual appearance with CSS-Variables

-The fsxa-ui library provides multiple css-variables that can be set to change visual characteristics of the components.
+The FSXA-UI library provides multiple css-variables that can be set to change visual characteristics of the components.

 ```bash
 ~/assets/css/global.css